 To sustain your passion for teaching, you must continue to expand your knowledge and skills by learning from your students, other educators, articles, research, training and seminars.

 - Being flexible and managing expectations

-- Tracking student progress without comparing to other students
+- Tracking student progress without comparing students

 - Embracing the paperwork

 - Enjoying the satisfaction of helping students learn

 Education and training

 Once you have made the decision to pursue a career as a special education teacher, you can explore the many tools and resources on MySECO to assist you in achieving the education requirements necessary to practice in your profession.
 College Scorecard is a great starting point for researching and selecting an education institution.
 When you visit College Scorecard, search by program/degree, location, size and more to find a program of study near you.
 You can also use the Scholarship Finder on MySECO to assist with finding funding relevant to the military community to help pay for classes.
 Check to see if you are eligible for My Career Advancement Account Scholarship assistance to help with education or licensure costs.
 Teaching Certifications and Licenses can also assist you in planning your training and job search.